 \begin{proposition} The random variable~$\hat{Q}_\sh$ is an element of~$\CH_2 \oplus \CH_0$, where~$\CH_k$ is the $k$-th order homogeneous Wiener-It\^{o} chaos of~$\xi$.
 As such, it admits a representation

 where~$(e_k)_{k \in \N}$ is an ONB of the CM space~$\CH$ and~$C$ a symmetric Hilbert-Schmidt operator, i.e.~$(\lambda_k)_{k \in \N} \in \ell^2(\R)$.
-In addition, the following assertions are true: \begin{enumerate}[label=(\roman*)] \item The coefficient~$a_0$ in~\thref{thm:eq:coeff:a_0} admits the representation
+In addition, the following assertions are true: \begin{enumerate}[label=(\roman*)] \item The coefficient~$a_0$ in~\eqref{thm:eq:coeff:a_0} admits the representation